gnss-sdr/gnss-sdr/README.md

 In order to start using GNSS-SDR, you may want to populate ```gnss-sdr/data``` folder (or anywhere else on your system) with raw data files.
 By "raw data" we mean the output of a Radio Frequency front-end's Analog-to-Digital converter.
 GNSS-SDR needs signal samples already in baseband or in passband, at a suitable intemediate frequency (on the order of MHz).
 Prepare your configuration file, and then you are ready for going to the ```gnss-sdr/install``` folder, running ```./gnss-sdr```, and seeing how the file is processed.

 Another interesting option is working in real-time with a RF front-end.
-We provide drivers for UHD-compatible hardware such as the USRP family, for the GN3S v2 USB dongle and for some DVB-T USB dongles.
+We provide drivers for UHD-compatible hardware such as the [USRP family](http://www.ettus.com/product), for the GN3S v2 USB dongle and for some DVB-T USB dongles.
 Start with a low number of channels and then increase it in order to test how many channels your processor can handle in real-time.

-You can find more information at the [GNSS-SDR Documentation page](GNSS-SDR Documentation page] or directly asking to the [GNSS-SDR Developers mailing list](http://lists.sourceforge.net/lists/listinfo/gnss-sdr-developers).
+You can find more information at the [GNSS-SDR Documentation page](http://gnss-sdr.org/documents) or directly asking to the [GNSS-SDR Developers mailing list](http://lists.sourceforge.net/lists/listinfo/gnss-sdr-developers).

 You are also very welcome to contribute to the project, there are many ways to [participate in GNSS-SDR](http://gnss-sdr.org/participate).
 If you need some special feature not yet implemented, the Developer Team would love to be hired for developing it.
 Please do not hesitate to [contact them](http://gnss-sdr.org/contact-us).